Retell, Reward, Repeat: Reinforcement Learning for Narrative Theory-Informed Story Retelling

-We utilise 3 LLM-as-judge evaluators: Selene-1-mini-8B \citep{alexandru2025atla}, M-Prometheus-14B \citep{pombal2025m} and Gemini-3-Flash \citep{google2025gemini3flash}.
-The first two are recently released open-weight models specialising in evaluation tasks, while Gemini-3-Flash is chosen as a state-of-the-art (SOTA) proprietary model.
-Since the two specialised models were trained to give only a single rating, we run inference independently for each criteria.
-Hoping to maximise speed and token efficiency during d-RLAIF, we also instruct each model to output an additional `overall' score with identical criteria to the min\textsubscript{LRC} score to see if we can approximate the rating with less tokens.
+We test 3 LLM-as-judge evaluators: Selene-1-mini-8B \citep{alexandru2025atla}, M-Prometheus-14B \citep{pombal2025m} and Gemini-3-Flash \citep{google2025gemini3flash}.
+The first two are open-weight models that specialise in evaluation tasks, while Gemini-3-Flash is chosen as a state-of-the-art (SOTA) proprietary model.
+We compute Spearman's $\rho$ correlations between each LLM-judge and the median of three human annotators (Table \ref{tab:llm-judge-spearman}).

-We try 2 different output formats: \begin{enumerate}[style=unboxed,leftmargin=0cm,labelindent=0cm,itemsep=0cm,parsep=0cm] \item Generate the reasoning and then the score \item Generate the score only\footnote{We instruct the LLM to output the score then the reasoning because post-hoc reasoning can improve accuracy \cite{lampinen-etal-2022-language,lal2024cat}.
-We stop inference after the score is generated, since it is impossible for the subsequent tokens to change the already-generated score.} \end{enumerate}

-We evaluate the models' accuracy based on AC2 \& $\kappa$ measured against the average of the human annotators (Table \ref{tab:llm_as_judge_vs_human}).
-We found that the smaller 8B Selene-1-Mini is more accurate with reasoning, Gemini-3-Flash is more accurate without, while the 14B M-Prometheus is mostly indifferent.